Beautiful things happen when a community comes together for an animal in need.

 I made the call to Shari and Rick and they came right over to meet the elusive river dog.
 She was wearing a belt that was made into a collar, she is not microchipped.
 We will be getting her pulled and into a foster home once her stray hold is over.

 Thank you to Rick, Shari, Kristen, Vicki, Linda, Doug and Todd Harris and all who cared about this frightened little girl and answered her cries for help.
+Thank you Courtney at SNARR for taking her into rescue and to The Bankos family for fostering her.

 If you see something, say something, be their voice!